-- Construct one target maintenance building. - Install perimeter fencing with access gates.
+- Construct one vehicle, target, and equipment maintenance building. - Install perimeter fencing with access gates.

-Section 2.3.2.3.3 (Construction) details the implementation of these activities.
+Section 2.3.4.5.3 (Construction) details the implementation of these activities.

-2.3.4.4 Dixie Valley Training Area
+2.3.6.4 Dixie Valley Training Area

-2.3.4.4.1 Land Acquisition and Withdrawal
+2.3.6.4.1 Land Acquisition and Withdrawal

 Under Alternative 3, the land requested for withdrawal for the DVTA north of U.S. Route 50 would remain the same as in Alternative 1.
-Unlike Alternative 1, the Navy would not withdraw land south of U.S. Route 50 as DVTA.
+However, under Alternative 3, the Navy would not withdraw land south of U.S. Route 50 as DVTA.
 Rather, the Navy proposes designation of this area as a Special Land Management Overlay.
-This Special Land Management Overlay will define two areas (one east and one west of the B-17 range) as Military Electromagnetic Spectrum Special Use Zones.
-These two areas, which are public lands under the jurisdiction of BLM, will not be withdrawn by the Navy and would not directly be used for land-based military training or managed by the Navy.
+This Special Land Management Overlay would define two areas (one east and one west of the B-17 range) as Military Electromagnetic Spectrum Special Use Zones.
+These two areas, which are public lands under the jurisdiction of BLM, would not be withdrawn by the Navy and would not directly be used for land-based military training or managed by the Navy.
 The area does include an existing right-of-way for a current Navy communication site.
 Otherwise, these two areas would remain open to public access and would be available for all appropriative uses, including mining for locatable and leasable mineral resources.
 However, prior to issuing any decisions on projects, permits, leases, studies, and other land uses within the two special use zones, BLM would be required to consult with NAS Fallon.